 Yes, torch!
-Check out the reviews of the best flashlight app for android.
-Make the most out of your Android smartphone in daily life, getting business work done to entertainment, camera to flashlight!
+The best flashlight app to make the most out of your Android smartphone in daily life

-The selection of flashlight apps is vast, which means picking the one that’s right for you can be a tough task.
+The selection of flashlight apps is vast, which means picking one without any data theft can be a tough task.
 Especially when you consider security concerns.
 As most consumers know, all apps are not created equal which means you should not download any app without taking a few things into consideration first.

 Does a flashlight need to know what pages you visit or your network ID?
 Nope.
 Unwarranted permissions are just one area to consider as Malware is also a significant threat.
 Some flashlight apps can infect your handset with Malware which can lead to unscrupulous developers gaining access to your information.
 The result could be as minor as unwanted calls from unknown numbers or major data theft.

-In a nutshell, your privacy is nothing to play with, so let’s take a look at 10 best flashlight app with the least amount of permissions.
+In a nutshell, your privacy is nothing to play with, so let’s take a look at the top flashlight apps with the least amount of ads and permissions.

 Number one on our list of the Best Flashlight Apps for Android is an app from a developer called Humberto.
 The Flashlight Free: No Permissions app is one of the few that can actually live up to its namesake.
 While it doesn’t offer up any of the fun or funky features some of its competitors bring to the table, it performs as advertised.